Amazon Sidewalk will create entire smart neighborhoods. Here's what you should know

 You'll share that bandwidth with your neighbors, creating a sort of network of networks that any Sidewalk-compatible device can take advantage of.
 Along with making sure things like outdoor smart lights and smart garage door openers stay connected when your Wi-Fi can't quite reach them, that'll help things like Tile trackers stay in touch if you drop your wallet while you're out on a walk, or if your dog hops the fence.

 Maybe most noteworthy of all is that Amazon Sidewalk won't require any new hardware, at least not for short-range benefits like easier device pairing.
 Instead, it'll arrive as a free software update to the Echo speakers and Ring cameras people already have in their homes.
-Anyone who gets the new, spherical Echo or the Echo Show 10 will also be able to use those new 900MHz connections to extend the range of their smart home by up to half a mile, at least with Sidewalk-enabled devices.
+Anyone with a Ring Spotlight or Floodlight cam, or anyone who gets the new, spherical Echo or the Echo Show 10 will also be able to use those new 900MHz connections to extend the range of their smart home by up to half a mile, at least with Sidewalk-enabled devices.
 They'll also contribute to that large-scale, out-of-home network that other users can take advantage of.
 And yes, you'll be able to turn Sidewalk off.

 Amazon didn't have a whole lot to say about Sidewalk at its September products showcase, but it's likely that we'll hear a lot more about it in the weeks ahead, as Amazon draws closer to a launch.
 For now, here's everything we know about it.